samsonos/php_fs/readme.md

   public $bucket = '...';
 }
 ```
-> You can define any public field in \samson\core\Config ancestor class and it will be automatically passed to internal file service handle as configuration.
+> When configuring external file service all configuration is do via ```fs``` module configuration class.
+You can define any public field in \samson\core\Config ancestor class and it will be automatically passed to internal file service handle as configuration, only one rule should be met - external file service field that you want to configure should be declared as ```public```.
+For example, you can read more information about configurating [SamsonPHP AWS file service ](https://github.com/samsonos/php_fs_aws/).

 ## Usage